Suspect caught in fatal shooting of 3 U.Va. football players

 Associated Press

 CHARLOTTESVILLE, Va.
-(AP) — Police on Monday captured a University of Virginia student suspected of fatally shooting three members of the school’s football team as they returned to campus from a field trip.
+(AP) — A University of Virginia student shot and killed three members of the school’s football team as they returned to campus from a field trip, setting off panic and a 12-hour lockdown at the school until the suspect was captured Monday.

-The violence that also wounded two students erupted near a parking garage and sent the campus into a lockdown that lasted overnight while police searched for the gunman.
+The violence that also wounded two students late Sunday erupted near a parking garage and closed much of the campus while police searched through the night for the gunman.

-Officials got word during a midmorning news briefing that the suspect, Christopher Darnell Jones Jr., 22, had been arrested.
+Officials got word during a midmorning news briefing that the suspect, 22-year-old Christopher Darnell Jones Jr. had been arrested.

 “Just give me a moment to thank God, breathe a sigh of relief,” university Police Chief Timothy Longo Sr. said after learning Jones was in custody.